2010 Summer League Rosters: Atlanta Hawks

 Strange times.
 Really strange times.
 But therein lies the fun.
 So let’s learn.

 22 year old Sy has spent his entire career with French team Le Havre, who this year finished 13th out of 16 teams in the French ProA with a 10-20 record.
 Sy played in all 30 games backing up former Texas A&M guard Bernard King – not THE Bernard King – and averaged 14.2 minutes, 5.2 points, 1.7 rebounds, 1.3 assists, 1.9 fouls and 0.6 steals per game.
 Sy shot 55% from two point range, 42% from three point range and 715 from the foul line. and he shot 69 free throws to 93 total field goals.
 He clearly has no problem getting to the line, and the three point percentage also came on a healthy 29 attempts.
-He didn’t play much, and he played only in a league with particularly bad defense, but he scored efficiently nonetheless, with 155 points on 93 shots as a 6’6 shooting guard.
+He didn’t play much, and he played only in a league with particularly bad defence, but he scored efficiently nonetheless, with 155 points on 93 shots as a 6’6 shooting guard.